Short System Description

 - Error on installation - user must have administrator rights to install Cube Browser

-- Cube Browser does not launch - .NET 3.5 must be installed (XP; not a problem in Vista or Windows 7)
+- Cube Browser does not launch - .NET 3.5 must be installed (XP; not a problem in Vista, Windows 7 or Windows 10)

 - Log in window says "Searching for server" - no Internet connection or none of the protocols succeeded in passing the firewall.
 Possible causes: strict firewall settings (open pinhole for IP/DNS), non-standard http has stopped (stop sniffing for this application/IP), proxy server used (specify using CubeBrowserConfiguration), ISA firewall client not enabled on client PC (activate), using https: put reserver01.rystadenergy.com:443 on top of server list (certificate may fail for IP).
 See below.

 - Registering key not successful - wrong key (check O vs 0, 1 vs I).
 Paste in key from email.